kosireddyakash6/POWERBI-PROJECTS/README.md

 End-to-end Power BI dashboards with data modeling, DAX measures, and business insights for real-world decision making.

-Power BI Project
+Power BI Project Name:

 Superstore Sales Analytics Dashboard

- Project Purpose / Objective
+ Project Purpose / Objective:

         The purpose of this project is to analyze sales performance, customer segments, product categories, profit trends, and regional performance using Power BI dashboard.